redFrik/udk15-Surveillance_and_Analysis/udk160707/README.md

 then open a browser and go to rpi's ip on port 8088.  e.g. `http://192.168.1.3:8088`

 you can also install in on osx following the instructions here: <http://www.mactopics.de/2016/03/07/ads-b-dump1090-auf-os-x-el-capitan-installieren/>

+on osx start it from terminal with `./dump1090 --interactive --net`